• Menu

 Ben & Jerry’s Ice Cream

-While there are several stores selling candy and fudge and other sweets, nothing feels better than indulging in a big bowl of ice cream on a hot summer day by the water, right?
+While there are several stores selling candy, fudge, and other sweets, nothing feels better than indulging in a big bowl of ice cream on a hot summer day by the water, right?
 And with all the crazy flavors Ben & Jerry’s has to offer, everyone will find their favorite.

 Shorebird